HOW TO BECOME A MARKET VENDOR

 Receive Vendor Confirmation Approval via email.
 Please allow 3-5 business days for processing and committee approval.

-Step Five: Pay Booth Fee
+Step Four: Pay Booth Fee

-Once your profile registration is complete, approved vendors will be sent a payment invoice via email for the market dates they are approved to sell.
+Approved vendors will be sent a payment invoice via email for the market dates they are approved to sell.
 The booth space fee is $30 for all vendors.
 All vendors must pay for their booth space prior to market date to be guaranteed a space.
 Late payments will not be accepted.
 Spots are available on a first come first served basis.

 If you have any questions contact Vendor Coordinator Vicki Cortez at: vendors@forney2ndsaturdays.com